 Note: a deployed Trusted Server rule is locked and can not be modified.
-(All deployed rules are Machine / All User Trusted Server rules.)

-- Step 2: select a Trusted Server from the Trusted Server Definitions display pane. - Step 3: click the Edit Selected button to open the pre-populated Trusted Server Rule dialog for the specific trusted server.

-Step 4: edit the validation rules appropriately.
-(See above for detailed explanations of validation fields.)

-Step 5: Click the OK button, to accept the changes and return to the Manage Trusted Servers dialog.
+- Step 2: select a Trusted Server from the Trusted Server Definitions display pane. - Step 3: click the Edit Selected button to open the pre-populated Trusted Server Rule dialog for the specific trusted server. - Step 4: edit the validation rules appropriately.
+(See above for detailed explanations of validation fields.) - Step 5: Click the OK button, to accept the changes and return to the Manage Trusted Servers dialog.
 (Or click the Cancel button to return without modifying the Trusted Server.)